MarkDucommun/daycare-drop-off-tracker/Backlog.md

       AND when I navigate to trip history
       THEN I should see both a start time and a duration

 ***

+### I can undo starting a trip that I have started

+- State - INCOMPLETE
+- Acceptance Criteria

+      GIVEN I have started a trip
+      AND I am on the Trip Tracker Moving Screen
+      WHEN I click on the undo button
+      THEN I should see a modal asking whether I'd like to undo starting the trip
+      ---
+      WHEN I select yes
+      THEN I see the Trip Tracker Start screen
+      ---
+      WHEN I select no
+      THEN I see the Trip Tracker Moving screen
+***

+### I can cancel a trip that I have started

+- State - INCOMPLETE
+- Acceptance Criteria

+      GIVEN I have started a trip
+      AND I am on the Trip Tracker Moving screen
+      WHEN I click on the cancel trip button
+      THEN I should see a modal asking whether I'd like to cancel the trip
+      ---
+      WHEN I select yes
+      THEN I see the home screen
+      WHEN I return to the trip tracker
+      THEN I see the trip tracker origin screen
+      ---
+      WHEN I select no
+      THEN I see the trip tracker moving screen
+***

 ### I can indicate that I have arrived at a location